sindresorhus/package-json/readme.md

 Type: `boolean`\
 Default: `true`

 Whether or not to omit deprecated versions of a package.

-Has no effect if a dist tag or a specific version is provided.
+If set, versions marked as deprecated on the registry are omitted from results.
+Providing a dist tag or a specific version will still return that version, even if it's deprecated.
+If no version can be found once deprecated versions are omitted, a [`VersionNotFoundError`](#versionnotfounderror) is thrown.

 ### PackageNotFoundError